top of page

 Mistake No. 3: Turning the photoshoot into an IPL watch party

-Actually, a photoshoot is a very personal event, an intensely private event.
+Photoshoots are not social events.
+They are very personal events, an intensely private event.
 It is about you and you alone.
-No one else, not even the family members closest to you will be in your headshot (it is a different matter if you want a family portrait).
+No one else, not even the family members closest to you will be in your headshot.
+You can go for a family portrait though.

 · Don't invite people over to watch/guide you with it, that's my job and I will take care of it